-The Department of Veterans' Affairs Feedback Management Policy applies to complaints about this grant opportunity.
+The DVA Feedback Management Policy applies to complaints about this grant opportunity.
 All complaints about this grant opportunity, including grant decisions, must be made in writing.

 Any questions you have about grant decisions for this grant opportunity should be sent to support@communitygrants.gov.au.